 During construction, surface water and sediment may be monitored to verify these media are not adversely impacted by the remediation activities.

 The capped or backfilled areas will be re-vegetated using a seed mix of species native to New Jersey.
-For areas on the GSNWR, to the extent practicable and consistent with engineering best practices, restoration will align with the 2014 GSNWR Comprehensive Conservation Plan (CCP) and will be conducted in consultation with USFWS.
+For areas on the GSNWR, restoration will align with the 2014 GSNWR Comprehensive Conservation Plan (CCP) and will be conducted in consultation with USFWS.

-Additional Assumptions for the Selected Area
+Additional Assumptions for the Selected Area and the GWNWR Wilderness Area

-In the Selected Area, a protective cap will be used; the potential cap components are presented in Table 6-5.
+In the 25-acre Selected Area and 35-acre GWNWR Wilderness Area, a protective cap will be used; the potential cap components are presented in Table 6-5.

 Additional Assumptions for the APCs